siawayforward/siawayforward.github.io/_posts/2023-04-25-lessons-from-the-growth-plateau.markdown

 ### Timebox

 This is the big one for me.
 Because you know when you think you’re so close to solving a problem you’ve been dialed in on; so you try that one other thing and pretty soon it’s been five hours?
 Yeah - my curious self struggles with this one the most.
 Not only do we block out time to focus, but my manager taught me about timers.
-Yes - like when you bake (which sidebar - I found a cookie I forgot I had left from the last time I baked in the kitchen and a Sia was SO HAPPY).
+Yes - like when you bake (which sidebar - I found a cookie I forgot I had left from the last time I baked in the kitchen and a Sia was SO HAPPY :blush:).
 She’s used it as a strategy to time tasks AND move on.
 Even if it’s not done.
 Why?

 - It forces you to be mindful of your choices for how to solve a problem when that’s all the time you have
 - If you can’t figure it out in that timeframe, share your progress with others so they can take a shot at it too.
 It makes you better at communicating what you’ve tried, and you find some knowledge gaps!
 Worst case scenario, you walk away, work on and make progress on another task, and come back with fresh eyes to help you solve the hard one